Leveraging Abstract Meaning Representation for Knowledge Base Question Answering: Abstract

 \section{Abstract}

 Knowledge base question answering (KBQA) is an important task in Natural Language Processing.
-Existing approaches face significant challenges including complex question understanding, necessity for reasoning, and lack of large training datasets.
-In this work, we propose a semantic parsing and reasoning-based Neuro-Symbolic Question Answering (\sysname) system, that leverages (1) Abstract Meaning Representation (AMR) parses for task-independent question understanding; (2) a novel path-based approach to transform AMR parses into candidate logical queries that are aligned to the KB; (3) a neuro-symbolic reasoner called Logical Neural Network (LNN) that executes logical queries and reasons over KB facts to provide an answer; (4) system of systems approach, which integrates multiple, reusable modules that are trained specifically for their individual tasks (e.g.~semantic parsing, entity linking, and relationship linking) and do not require end-to-end training data. {\sysname}~ achieves state-of-the-art performance on QALD-9 and LC-QuAD 1.0. \sysname's novelty lies in its modular neuro-symbolic architecture and its task-general approach to interpreting natural language questions.
+Existing approaches face significant challenges including complex question understanding, necessity for reasoning, and lack of large end-to-end training datasets.
+In this work, we propose Neuro-Symbolic Question Answering (\sysname), a modular KBQA system, that leverages (1) Abstract Meaning Representation (AMR) parses for task-independent question understanding; (2) a simple yet effective graph transformation approach to convert AMR parses into candidate logical queries that are aligned to the KB; (3) a pipeline-based approach which integrates multiple, reusable modules that are trained specifically for their individual tasks (semantic parser, entity and relationship linkers, and neuro-symbolic reasoner) and do not require end-to-end training data. {\sysname}~ achieves state-of-the-art performance on two prominent KBQA datasets based on DBpedia (QALD-9 and LC-QuAD 1.0).
+Furthermore, our analysis emphasizes that AMR is a powerful tool for KBQA systems.